Forms and levels of material reception conditions

 The Refugee Law does not set the amount of material assistance provided to asylum seekers.
 It refers to assistance that would ensure “an adequate standard of living capable of ensuring their subsistence and to protect their physical and psychological health”.[11]
 It also provides that the amount of the assistance provided should be in accordance with the amounts granted for securing an adequate living standard to nationals.[12]
 Asylum seekers may be subjected to less favourable treatment compared to Cypriot citizens, especially when the amounts granted to the latter aim to secure a living standard which is higher than the one determined in the Refugee Law for asylum seekers.[13]

 The level of material reception conditions provided to asylum seekers in the community does not ensure a dignified standard of living.
-This concern has been repeatedly raised in 2019 by NGOs, UNHCR,[14] the Ombudsman’s Office,[15] and the Commissioner for Children’s Rights.[16]
+This concern was repeatedly raised since 2019 by NGOs, UNHCR,[14] the Ombudsman’s Office,[15] and the Commissioner for Children’s Rights.[16]
+However, no progress has been noted and the level of MRC is considered as one of the most serious gaps in the asylum system.[17]
 As a result, many asylum seekers, including families with young children, live in conditions of destitution and rely heavily on charities to cover basic needs, such as food and other basic items.
-The same applies for housing, as the sharp increase of rent in urban areas in recent years is not compensated by the financial allowances provided to cover rent and the absence of social housing policy has resulted in increased numbers of homeless people and high numbers of asylum seekers living in squalor conditions.[17]
+The same applies for housing, as the sharp increase of rent in urban areas in recent years is not compensated by the financial allowances provided to cover rent and the absence of social housing policy has resulted in increased numbers of homeless people and high numbers of asylum seekers living in squalor conditions.[18]

 The detailed breakdown of the amounts granted to asylum seekers are as follows: